seregazhuk/seregazhuk.github.io_old/_drafts/2018-06-20-fast-webscraping-with-reactphp-proxy.md

 print_r($scraper->getErrors());
 {% endhighlight %}

 At the end of this snippet we print both scraped data and errors.
+A list of errors can be very useful.
+In addition to the fact that we can track dead proxies, we can also detect whether we are banned or not.

 ## What if my proxy requires authentication?

+All these examples above work fine for free proxies.
+But when you are serious about scraping chances high that you have private paid proxies.
+In most cases they require authentication.
+Providing your credentials is very simple, just update your proxy connection string like this:

+{% highlight php %}
+<?php

+$proxy = new SocksClient('username:password@184.178.172.13:15311', new Connector($loop));
+{% endhighlight %}